Mary's outstanding basketball star, Aquira

 our very own alumni Conner Huber who now runs the cheer programs

 and camps for the United Spirit Association.
-Conner was coached
+Conner was

-her former cheerleaders excelling.
+one of her former cheerleaders excelling.

 Our cheer team won two Spirit